Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/rewards.md

 ## FAQ

-### When are rewards submissions including in daily calculation
+### When are rewards submissions including in daily calculation?

 An AVS's reward submission is included in the calculation 2 days after it is submitted.
-For example, if the AVS submits a rewards on August 2nd, it will be included in the August 4th rewards calculation.
+For example, if the AVS submits a rewards submission on August 2nd, it will be included in the August 4th rewards calculation.

 ### How long will do stakers and operators of my AVS have to wait to claim their rewards?